tomwhite/covid-19-uk-data/README.md

 * _data/daily/*.csv_: daily counts, with a separate file for each date and country.
     * No longer being published since 23 April 2020.
 Use [data/covid-19-cases-uk.csv](data/covid-19-cases-uk.csv)

-Interpreting the numbers (more information on this [DHSC/PHE page](https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public#number-of-cases-and-deaths), and the [PHE dashboard notes](https://fingertips.phe.org.uk/documents/PHE%20COVID-19%20Dashboard%20Metadata.pdf))
+Interpreting the numbers (more information on this [DHSC/PHE page](https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public#number-of-cases-and-deaths), and the [PHE dashboard about page](https://coronavirus.data.gov.uk/about))
 * "Tests" are the number of people tested, not the number of samples tested.
 * "Confirmed cases" are the number of people with a positive test.
 * "Deaths" are hospital deaths, so they don't include deaths of people with COVID-19 who died at home for example.